istio/community/WORKING-GROUP-PROCESSES.md

 ## Leads

 Each working group must have 2 or 3 leads, with at least two different organizations represented.
-Working group leads must be members of the
+Working group leads must meet certain requirements, including having been members of the Istio project for a year, and a maintainer for at least 3 months.
-Istio project (that is, have made multiple contributions to the project in the form of code, design, or documentation).

-Please see the [Community Roles](https://github.com/istio/community/blob/master/ROLES.md) document for a description of a lead’s role and requirements.
+Please see the [Community Roles](https://github.com/istio/community/blob/master/ROLES.md) document for a full description of a lead’s role and requirements.

 ## Running a working group